mooreds/docs-1/references/connectors/hubspot-documentation.md

 #### eventType

 Only return events of the specified type (case-sensitive).
-The possible types are described in the <a href="/docs/methods/email/email_events_overview">Email Events Bible .
+The possible types are described in the Email Events Bible .

 **Type:** string